 An agent must have:

-- Certification from FIBA to work within International basketball as an agent
+- Certification from FIBA to work in international basketball as an agent

 There is a formal application and testing process for all agents in FIBA.
 Information about the certification process can be found here.
 A list of all certified FIBA agents can be found here.